 First Governor of Vermont

-‘Thomas Chittenden’ is a life-size, dark brown patina, bronze statue located outside the west wing of the Vermont State House in Montpelier, Vermont.
+‘Thomas Chittenden’ is a life-size bronze statue with a dark brown patina.
+It’s located outside the west wing of the Vermont State House in Montpelier, Vermont.

 Vermont State House – circle marks the spot of the sculpture

 This sculpture sits upon a granite pedestal.
-The sculpture and pedestal are in excellent condition with only minor oxidation on the bronze – 2 small patches of blue-green – indicating a pinhole size pit or hairline crack in the patina.
+The sculpture and pedestal are in excellent condition with only minor oxidation on the bronze indicated by two small patches of blue-green.
+A pinhole size pit or hairline crack probably caused this oxidation.

-There is a light green tinge over the entire surface of the sculpture.
-It is mild copper oxidation, typical of outdoor sculpture that has not received a periodic protective coating.
+A cloudy green tinge covers the entire surface of the sculpture.
+This is mild copper oxidation, typical of outdoor sculpture that has not received a periodic protective coating.

-￼Why coat bronze at all?
+Why clean and coat bronze?
 After all, it’s a very durable metal.

-The importance of coating bronze or any metal sculpture is to protect against conditions that can harm the metal surface, especially bird droppings, coastal salt air, and acid rain.
+The importance of coating bronze or any metal sculpture is to protect against conditions that harm the surface, such as bird droppings, salt air, and acid rain.

-First, I cleaned the surface by removing all dirt and oxidation with a mild soap and distilled water.
-I use Orvus which is considered the mildest detergent.
-It is traditionally used to clean horses.
+First, I cleaned the surface by removing dirt and oxidation with a mild soap and distilled water.
+Orvus is considered the mildest detergent, commonly used to clean horses.
 It is pH neutral, 100% biodegradable, and recommended by art conservators.

 Next, I inspected the entire surface for pits and cracks.
-If any are greater than a pinhole or hairline crack, I would clean and fill with epoxy, but I saw none.
-Anything I couldn’t see will be sealed by the coating.
+If any are greater than a pinhole or hairline crack, I clean and fill them with epoxy, but I saw none.
+Any microscopic cracks will be sealed by the coating.

-It took just one person, one day.
-All products available online.
+It took just myself one day.
+All products are available online.

 Wax Versus Polymer

-I recommend polymer rather than wax for outdoor sculpture because it seals small cracks and pits, lasts much longer than wax, is less costly to apply, and in my opinion is the best protection against outdoor weather.
+I recommend polymer rather than wax for outdoor sculpture.
+It seals small cracks and pits, lasts much longer than wax, does not yellow, is less costly to apply, and in my opinion is the best protection against outdoor weather.
 Plus, no maintenance is required other than wiping with a cotton cloth and tap water as needed.

 Polymer coatings are now used for outdoor conservation of bronze sculpture more often than wax, reflecting a growing satisfaction with a product that is relatively new (30 years) in the conservation industry.

-The problem with outdoor wax treatment is that there is no way to determine just how long it lasts in any given environment unless you test the treatment, AND keep testing it every month or so.
+The problem with outdoor wax treatment is that there is no way to determine just how long it lasts in any given environment unless you test the treatment, AND keep testing it every couple of months.
 This is an expensive procedure, and why do it if polymer is known to last 5 to 10 years.

-I use Everbrite satin which restores a ‘new’ look which is virtually identical to an original dark brown semi-gloss bronze patina.
+I use a particular polymer coating known as Everbrite satin which restores a ‘new’ look virtually identical to an original bronze patina.
 Everbrite and other polymers are so reliable I provide clients with a 5-year guarantee.